Rob Pinkston: Other appearances

 In 2004, Pinkston played Coconut Head on Nickelodeon's Ned's Declassified School Survival Guide.
 He got the role in January 2004 on his 16th birthday.
 Pinkston appeared as Coconut Head in almost every episode, the only recurring actor to do so.
 Also in 2005, Pinkston had a starring role in the feature film The Derby Stallion along with a young Zac Efron.
 Pinkston also has a starring role in The Sasquatch Gang, a feature film produced by Jeremy Coon and written/directed by Napoleon Dynamites Tim Skousen, which was set to be released in 2006, but has not been released because the studio that bought the movie was acquired by another company.
 The movie was released in the fall of 2007.

 Pinkston also appeared in the third season Ben 10 episode "Under Wraps", as Todd the farm boy.

 Pinkston was the voice-over on the CBS reality show Kid Nation.

-On May 31, 2023, Pinkston was interviewed as a guest on the podcast entitled, Ned's Declassified Podcast Survival Guide hosted by his former Ned's Declassified School Survival Guide castmates, Devon Werkheiser, Daniel Curtis Lee, and Lindsey Shaw.
+On May 31, 2023, Pinkston was interviewed as a guest on the podcast Ned's Declassified Podcast Survival Guide hosted by his former Ned's Declassified School Survival Guide castmates, Devon Werkheiser, Daniel Curtis Lee, and Lindsey Shaw.

 Personal life

 Pinkston currently serves as a StarPower Ambassador for the Starlight Children's Foundation, encouraging other young people to commit their time, energy and resources to help other individuals and working with Starlight to brighten the lives of seriously ill people.

-He has been in a relationship with online influencer Samira since April 2021.
+Pinkston has been in a relationship with online influencer Samira since April 2021.